 - College application(s), a resume, or alternative work-based applications

 - An understanding of the financial impact of life after high school, including an education.

-Students in the Five Star District state the ICAP process in 6th grade, and must update the ICAP every year.
+Students in the Five Star District start the ICAP process in 6th grade, and must update the ICAP every year.
 With the guidance of adults, including their parents, students build their ICAP using resources at school and community, as well as Naviance.